***COVID-19 Virus Update***

 The Sage Hall Computer-Based Testing Center is available for courses that require computerized testing in support of distance, blended or face-to-face classes.
 Assessment and testing are cornerstones of academic success.
 The University of North Texas is developing several new strategies to support faculty in the assessment of student learning.
 The center provides the opportunity for secure, high stakes computer-based testing of larger groups of students.
 While computer-based testing in labs previously has been available at UNT, the Sage Hall center provides UNT’s larger courses with robust opportunities for assessment.

-The Sage Hall Computer-Based Testing Center is an active support partnership of Instructional Information Technology Services, the Center for Learning Enhancement and Redesign, and the Office of the Provost and Vice President of Academic Affairs.
+The Sage Hall Computer-Based Testing Center is an active support partnership of Instructional Information Technology Services, the Center for Learning Experimentation, Application and Research, and the Office of the Provost and Vice President of Academic Affairs.

 The Sage Hall Computer-Based Testing Center is located in Sage Hall, Room C330, third floor, across the hall from the elevator.
 The center has four rooms of the following sizes.